Funnyworld began its life as mimeographed contribution to

 cartoons, and a brief essay

-on Robert Crumb by Harvey Pekar, best known now as the creator
+on Robert Crumb by the late Harvey Pekar, best known now as the creator

 of the American Splendor comic books.